mxagar/sentiment_rnn_aws_deployment/README.md

 > Maas, Andrew L., et al. [Learning Word Vectors for Sentiment Analysis](http://ai.stanford.edu/~amaas/data/sentiment/).
 In _Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies_.
 Association for Computational Linguistics, 2011.

+Please note that **the project focuses on the deployment process/techniques rather than the model efficiency.**

 Table of Contents:

 - [Sentiment Analysis RNN Deployed Using AWS SageMaker](#sentiment-analysis-rnn-deployed-using-aws-sagemaker)